OffchainLabs/cargo-stylus/README.md

 Usage: cargo stylus deploy [OPTIONS]

 Options:
-      --estimate-gas-only
+  -e, --endpoint <ENDPOINT>
+          The endpoint of the L2 node to connect to [default: http://localhost:8545] --wasm-file-path <WASM_FILE_PATH>
+          If desired, it loads a WASM file from a specified path.
+If not provided, it will try to find a WASM file under the current working directory's Rust target release directory and use its contents for the deploy command --expected-program-address <EXPECTED_PROGRAM_ADDRESS>
+          Specify the program address we want to check activation for.
+If unspecified, it will compute the next program address from the user's wallet address and nonce, which will require wallet-related flags to be specified [default: 0x0000000000000000000000000000000000000000]
+      --private-key-path <PRIVATE_KEY_PATH>
+          Privkey source to use with the cargo stylus plugin --keystore-path <KEYSTORE_PATH>
+          Path to an Ethereum wallet keystore file, such as the one produced by wallets such as clef --keystore-password-path <KEYSTORE_PASSWORD_PATH>
+          Path to a text file containing a password to the specified wallet keystore file --nightly
+          Whether or not to compile the Rust program using the nightly Rust version.
+          Nightly can help with reducing compressed WASM sizes, however, can be a security risk if used liberally --estimate-gas-only
-          Does not submit a transaction, but instead estimates the gas required to complete the operation
+          Does not submit a transaction, but instead estimates the gas required to complete the operation --mode <MODE>
-      --mode <MODE>
           By default, submits two transactions to deploy and activate the program to Arbitrum.
-Otherwise, a user could choose to split up the deploy and activate steps into individual transactions [possible values: deploy-only, activate-only] -e, --endpoint <ENDPOINT>
+Otherwise, a user could choose to split up the deploy and activate steps into individual transactions [possible values: deploy-only, activate-only] --activate-program-address <ACTIVATE_PROGRAM_ADDRESS>
-          The endpoint of the L2 node to connect to [default: http://localhost:8545] --keystore-path <KEYSTORE_PATH>

-      --keystore-password-path <KEYSTORE_PASSWORD_PATH>

-      --private-key-path <PRIVATE_KEY_PATH>
-          Privkey source to use with the cargo stylus plugin --activate-program-address <ACTIVATE_PROGRAM_ADDRESS>
-          If only activating an already-deployed, onchain program, the address of the program to send an activation tx for --wasm-file-path <WASM_FILE_PATH>
+          If only activating an already-deployed, onchain program, the address of the program to send an activation tx for
-          If desired, it loads a WASM file from a specified path.
-If not provided, it will try to find a WASM file under the current working directory's Rust target release directory and use its contents for the deploy command
 ```

 ## Deploying Non-Rust WASM Projects